-Selecting the option P-Prefered Identity (PPI) transmits the SIP ID inclusive DDI with the PPI.
+Selecting the option P-Preferred-Identity (PAI- PPI) transmits the SIP ID including the DDI via the PPI/ PAI.
 The source telephone number is transmitted via the FROM field.

-Selecting the option FROM transmits the SIP ID with the FROM field.
-The source telephone number is transmitted via the PPI / PAI.
+Selecting the option FROM transmits the SIP ID via the FROM field.
+The source telephone number is transmitted via the PPI / PAI field.

 With the setting None, the SIP ID is not transmitted.
-The first calling number is transmitted via the FROM field, the second number is transmitted via PPI / PAI.
+The first calling number is transmitted with FROM, the second in the PPI / PAI.

-In contrast to the P-Prefered-Identity, the setting P-Prefered-Identity without DDI does not transmit an extension number (DDI) in the SIP ID via the PPI field.
+In contrast to the P-Preferred-Identity, the setting P-Preferred-Identity without DDI does not transmit an extension number (DDI) in the SIP ID via the PPI.